GluuFederation/pam_oxd/README.md

 # PAM oxD

-> This is in pre-Alpha state.
+> This is in planning stage and is a placeholder repository until development starts

 A Linux PAM module to provide authentication services using oxD.